A View to the Preschoolers World

 Cognitive Development

-This area is maybe the most important one.
+This area may be the most important one.
 It involves children’s intellectual abilities and creativity.
 This means the ability children have to:

 • Pay attention to their surroundings.